|

 Photograph Collection, 1930

-1 (8x10) b&w print
+1 (8x10) B/W print

 SWCPC 894 E1

-Photo of the managers of Grissam Robertson Stores, and Joyce Pruit and Pecos Mercantile taken on top of Hotel Lubbock.
-June 20, 1930
+Photo of the managers of Grissam Robertson Stores, and Joyce Pruit and Pecos

 Lubbock Postcard Collection